-- The Directors' remuneration is not subject to any performance related fee. - No Director has a service contract. - Mr Young is a director of the Investment Manager.
+- The Directors' remuneration is not subject to any performance related fee. - No Director has a service contract. - Mr Young, who was a Director until 10 May 2023, was a director of the Investment Manager.
 No other Director was interested in contracts with the Company during the period or subsequently. - The terms of appointment provide that a Director may be removed upon the giving of three months' notice. - Compensation will not be due upon leaving office. - No Director is entitled to any other monetary payment or any assets of the Company.